keith/lsp_spinner.nvim/README.md

 - `buf_status(bufnr)`

-Returns the name(s) of the running LSP client(s) attached to the given buffer.
-If no `bufnr` is given, the current buffer is used.
+Returns (`string`) the name(s) of the running LSP client(s) attached to the given buffer.
+If no `bufnr` is given, the current buffer is used.\
+Returns `nil` if there is no running client.

 ```lua
 local status = require('lsp_spinner').buf_status(bufnr)
 ```

+Each client name is followed by a spinner frame if there is work in progress for the given client.

 Example with [ponton.nvim](https://github.com/doums/ponton.nvim)